egberts/bind9_parser/README.md

 I see lots of Python scripts for ISC Bind Zone files, but not its configuration.

+Also, I have many logics for doing a security audit against the named.conf, but no way to automate it.

 The closest cousin of Bind configuration format is NGINX config.

 The closest Python (and configuration file parser) I could find was